Meet You There Tour

-The Meet You There Tour was the third headlining concert tour by Australian pop rock band 5 Seconds of Summer in support of their third studio album Youngblood.
+The Meet You There Tour was the third headlining concert tour by the Australian pop rock band 5 Seconds of Summer in support of their third studio album Youngblood.
 The tour began in Osaka, Japan on 2 August 2018, and concluded in Madrid, Spain on 19 November 2018.

 A live recording was released on 21 December 2018 under the title Meet You There Tour Live.

 Background

 Following their March 2018 to June 2018 5SOS III promotional world tour which sold out within three minutes and was praised by critics, the band announced that they would be embarking on another world tour in support of their third studio album, Youngblood.

 The band announced the North America dates on 13 April 2018.
 They announced the Australian dates on 21 May 2018.
 The European dates were added on 8 June 2018.
 Additional UK dates were added for Glasgow, Manchester and London on 14 June 2018.